oversizedcanoe/NetworkMonitor/README.md

 Next, in the project root folder, open `settings.py` and update the path of your nmap installation.
 If it's part of your path, you can just put 'nmap'.

+Next, go to `web/src/services/backendservice.ts` and update `this.apiUrl` to your computers' local IP address.
+Do not change the port.

 Finally, open three terminals in the project base folder and run each application separately (ensure the API and Service are ran in venv):
 - Service:
 ```